 \section{Concluding Remark}

-We have delved into an overlooked but practical learning scenario when the group labels are partially annotated for fariness-aware learning.
-We have observed that the existing fair-training method can even perform worse than the scratch training when the number of group labels is small, \eg, the scratch training on group-labeled UTKFace combined with group-unlabeled FairFace outperforms MFD trained only on UTKFace in fairness.
-We propose a simple yet effective solution that is readily applicable to any fairness method.
-We have demonstrated that \ours improves various base fairness methods on several fairness benchmarks.
-While DNNs can cause negative societal impacts by dismissing fairness criterion, we expect our \ours can mitigate the negative societal impacts economically by only annotating a subset of group-unlabeled samples.
-We strongly encourage to investigate our \ourscenario scenario by fairness researchers to make fairness method practical.
-We conclude the paper with final remark on the limitation.
+We considered a practical learning scenario in which the group labels are partially annotated for fariness-aware learning.
+We have observed that the existing fair-training method can even perform worse than the scratch training when the number of group labels is small.
+We propose a simple yet effective solution that is readily applicable to any fair-training method and demonstrated that \ours improves various baselines on several benchmarks.
+We believe our method can significantly reduce the cost for obtaining additional group labels for all the training samples, facilitating more rapid development of fair classifiers.

-\textbf{Limitations.} Although our method can be applied to any fairness method, we observe that \ours is not always better than other baselines.
-First, our method relies on the quality of group classifier, hence, if the group classifier performs worse, our method does not guarantee better fairness than the vanilla pseudo-labeling.
-Also, the group classifier predictions can be noisy.
-In Appendix, we show group prediction accuracy of our group classifier.
-In the low group label regime, the accuracy of our classifier decreases to less than 80\% on UTKFace.
-This implies that if the base method is sensitive to noisy group labels (\eg, Adversairal De-biasing), our method and pseudo-labeling can perform worse than our expectation.